 Our Lady of Fourviere

-The statue of Our Lady of Fourviere was put up on the main altar in 1751, in order to replace an oldest one ruined during the wars of religion.
-It is in front of this statue that Monseigneur Ginoulhiac, bishop of Lyon, pronounced on the 8th of October 1870, the Vow of the Prussians.
+The statue of Our Lady of Fourviere was put up on the main altar in 1751, in order to replace an old one ruined during the wars of religion.
+His Eminence Ginoulhiac pronounced the vow of the Prussians in front of this statue on the 8th of October 1870, the Vow of the Prussians.
 On the 8th of September 1900, the statue was crowned at the same time as the one in the basilica.

 The Aldermen’s vow stained-glass window